-How does a low doc business loan work?
+What is a low doc business loan and how does it work?

-However, because lenders accept a higher level of risk when they approve loans to low doc borrowers, this type of financing usually attracts higher interest rates than ordinary business loans.
-You’ll also need to sign a declaration confirming your current business income to qualify for a loan, and offer an asset as collateral for the loan.
+Because lenders accept a higher level of risk with low doc business loans, you may have to pay higher interest compared to a standard business loan.
+You will also need to sign a declaration confirming your current business income, and in some cases offer an asset as collateral for the loan.

 What are the types of low doc business loans?

-There are three types of low doc business loans to consider:
+There are 3 types of low doc loans.
+These include:

 - Low doc loans.
-If you can't provide business financial statements and tax returns for the past two years, you’ll typically need to apply for a low doc business loan.
+If you can't provide business financial statements and tax returns for 2 years, you could apply for a low doc loan.

 - Lease doc loans.
-Designed to suit commercial property investors, these loans allow you to use the income from your lease as proof that you can afford to repay the money you borrow.
+These loans are designed for commercial property investors.
+You can use the income from your lease as proof you can afford your loan repayments.

 - No doc loans.
-If you can't provide any evidence of your income whatsoever, you may need to apply for a no doc loan.
-These attract higher interest rates to reflect the increased level of risk the lender will accept.
+If you can't provide any evidence of income whatsoever, you may need to apply for a no doc loan.
+The interest rate for these loans is much higher as the lender is taking a greater risk.

 How much can I borrow with a low doc business loan?